Combretum trifoliatum: Description

 The vine/climber (or shrub) can have a stem diameter up to 4 cm, described as "stout woody liana".

-Leaves are some 8.5-16 x 4–6.5 cm in size, with petioles some 03–0.5 cm in length.
+Leaves are some 8.5–16 x 4–6.5 cm in size, with petioles some 03–0.5 cm in length.
 Domatia are tufts of hair, if present.
 On plagiotropic (horizontal or oblique) shots the leaves are opposite in arrangement, but on orthotropic (vertical) shoots there is whorled arrangement.
 Both young shoots and vegetative buds are covered in dark brown hairs.
-The flowers have a hypanthium (calyx tube) some 1.3mm long, calyx lobes some 0.8mm in length, 1.1mm long petals, a disc surrounding base of style, 10 stamens, 4.5mm long style, small stigma and the flowers grow terminally.
-Fruit is more or less sessile, some 35-40 x 10-12mm in size, 5 longitudinal ribs, transverse section is markedly lobed, the seeds are some 15-20mm in length, embryos are more or less five-winged and some 15-20mm in length.
+The flowers have a hypanthium (calyx tube) some 1.3 mm long, calyx lobes some 0.8 mm in length, 1.1 mm long petals, a disc surrounding base of style, 10 stamens, 4.5 mm long style, small stigma and the flowers grow terminally.
+Fruit is more or less sessile, some 35–40 x 10–12mm in size, 5 longitudinal ribs, transverse section is markedly lobed, the seeds are some 15–20 mm in length, embryos are more or less five-winged and some 15–20 mm in length.
 The vine maintains its photosynthesizing leaves during flooding, unlike many others in its habitats.